 I’m not just educating my students on the art of dance.
 I’m giving them life skills and tools that will follow them into their future careers.Miss Katie

 In June 2013, Studio B Dance Academy was founded after the retirement of Peggy Johnson’s Dance Studio.
-Now in her fourth year as the dancing school’s owner and artistic director, Miss Katie has implemented many great events and programs such as the Queen B Performance Troupe, Love Your Body Week, field trips to the Pittsburgh Ballet Theatre, the Margaret Johnson Dance Scholarship, and guest teacher workshops.
-She composes each of the routines performed in the annual dance recital that are personally fit to each class to accentuate the skills acquired over the course of the year.
+Now in her sixth year as the dancing school’s owner and artistic director, Miss Katie has implemented many great events and programs such as the Queen B Performance Troupe, Love Your Body Week, field trips to the Pittsburgh Ballet Theatre, the Margaret Johnson Dance Scholarship, convention trips, and guest teacher workshops.
+She choreographs each of the routines performed in the annual dance recital to personally fit to each class accentuating the skills acquired over the course of the year.
 In the off-season, Miss Katie attends the Dance Teacher Web Live Conferences in Las Vegas to continue her education and bring back the latest ideas and products to better the studio.
 In the future, she would like to return to school for her Master’s in Dance Education.

 “I love my job.
 I’m constantly given the opportunity to grow as a dancer and as an educator; to reinvent myself each year and change with the industry.
 Teaching isn’t a hobby.
 I put my heart and soul into each year to create the best outcome for each of my students.
 I’m not just educating my students on the art of dance.
 I’m giving them life skills and tools that will follow them into their future careers.
 Whether they continue on in the arts or not, I feel confident that they are developing a sound and safe technical education as well as a strong work ethic and positive self-image that will ensure success as an adult.”